masterkalii7/AEllinaT/README.md

 * **🚀 Completely Offline:** Transfer files and chat without any active internet connection using Wi-Fi Direct/Hotspot.
 * **🔒 Privacy First:** No tracking, no analytics, no external servers.
 Your data stays on your device.
 * **⚡ High-Speed Transfer:** Built on raw TCP connections for maximum speed.
-* **☁️ E2E Encrypted Backup:** Backup your data to your personal Google Drive with military-grade End-to-End Encryption (Argon2id + AES-GCM).
+* **☁️ E2E Encrypted Backup:** Backup your data to your personal Google Drive with military-grade End-to-End Encryption.
 Google can't read your backups, and neither can we.
 * **📱 Clean UI:** Material Design 3 and Jetpack Compose.

 ## 📸 Screenshots